namanpatel6/flight-tracker/README.md

 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint
 - `npm run format` - Format code with Prettier
+- `npm run test:email` - Test email notification functionality
+- `npm run trigger:cron` - Manually trigger the flight update cron job

 ## License

 [MIT License](LICENSE)

+## Email Notifications

+The Flight Tracker application includes an email notification service that sends alerts to users when there are changes to their tracked flights.
+For detailed setup instructions, see [EMAIL_SETUP.md](./EMAIL_SETUP.md).

+### Key Features

+- **Automated Notifications**: Receive email alerts for flight status changes, delays, gate changes, departures, and arrivals.
+- **Customizable Templates**: Email templates can be customized to match your branding.
+- **Development Mode**: Uses Ethereal Email for testing without sending real emails.
+- **Production Ready**: Can be configured to use any SMTP service for production.

+### Getting Started with Email Notifications

+1. Set up the required environment variables in `.env.local`
+2. Check your configuration with `npm run check:env`
+3. Test the email functionality with `npm run test:email`
+4. Set up the cron job for automatic updates

+For more details, see the [Email Setup Guide](./EMAIL_SETUP.md).